 Final tips

 - Remember that recruiters read hundreds of cover letters per day.
-Try to make your life easier and write it clearly and concisely – and in a easy-to-read font.
+Try to make their life easier and write clearly and concisely.

 - Do not exceed the length of an A4 page.
 It shows the ability to focus on the important.

-- Avoid starting sentences with “I”; sound professional.
+- Avoid starting sentences with “I”, as it sounds amateurish.
+Sound professional!

 Now that you know how to write a great cover letter, it’s time to apply.

 Did you find a good job posting?
-Make sure your CV is also ready and proceed with the application.
-Next, remember prepare your interview and crack it!
+Make sure your CV is also ready and apply soonest!
+Next, remember to prepare your interview and crack it!